1984 Utah gubernatorial election: Background

 Up until 1984, the Democratic Party had held the Utah Governors seat for twenty years since Cal Rampton first won in 1964.
 Popular Democratic Governor Scott Matheson declined to seek a third time, allowing for an open Democratic primary, in which former congressman Wayne Owens won.
 Kem Gardner, the chairman of the State Board of Regents, a wealthy real estate developer, and Owen's main opponent in the primary, routinely attacked Owens as being too liberal, a label Owens denied.
 Despite have the backing of party leadership and their endorsements, Gardner lost the primary by 24 points.
 In the Republican primary, Utah House Speaker Norman Bangerter faced off against congressman Dan Marriott, and won by nearly 13 points.
 Bangerter stated that his win was due to groundwork laid out by his legislative colleagues, as well as believing that Utahan's were "..ready for that experience and maybe a new face."
-Marriott blamed low turnout and "democratic crossover" for his loss, as well as believing voters weren't used to seeing a congressman trying fill a governors role.
+Marriott blamed low turnout and "democratic crossover" for his loss, as well as believing voters weren't used to seeing a congressman trying to fill a governors role.

 Since Republicans already held every major elective office in Utah, from Congress to state executive positions, as well as having a majority in the state legislature, the race was seen as a likely Republican pick-up.
 Owen's consistently trailed in the polls behind Bangerter to election day.
 Nevertheless, Owen's embarked on a last minute 36-hour campaign blitz, making stops in crowded spaces from stores to bowling alleys, as well as organizing "honk and wave" demonstrations for passing drivers.
 Bangerter spent the last hours of the campaign at a Republican rally and gave media interviews.
 Bangerter was ultimately elected with 55.87% of the vote, compared to Owen's 43.78%, further solidifying Republican dominance in the state.

-Primary elections
+Primary election

 Primary elections were held on August 21, 1984.